 Making new friends as an expat can be more difficult than it seems- especially if you don’t yet fluently speak the language of your host country.
-Luckily, there are many great ways that you can ease the pain of adjusting to a new location and develop a list of new friend to make your host country feel like home.
+Luckily, there are many great ways that you can ease the pain of adjusting to a new location and develop a list of new friends to make your host country feel like home.
 Check out these 5 tips for finding friends as an expatriate to get started.

 Make Yourself Available

 Before you even start the pursuit of finding new friends it’s important to realize that you might have to make a few extra concessions when it comes to building a new friendship.
 For example, although you might be tired at the end of the day if someone you would like to develop a friendship with asks you out to dinner- grab a coffee and head to dinner.
 While making these sacrifices shouldn’t become a habit over the lifetime of your friendship, in the beginning, it’s important to be flexible and take any chance possible to engage.
 Consider this- would you keep asking an individual to meet up if they keep turning you down?

 Use your Resources

 Check out local clubs and interest groups that you can join, this will not only allow you to do something you enjoy, but it will expose you to a number of individuals who share the same interests as you.
 If you can’t find a local interest group- start one!
 Just make sure to advertise it well and meet in a safe, public location.

 Turning to sites like meetup.com are also a great idea.
 Meetup.com has meetups in a number of countries around the world and groups to match almost all lifestyles.
 Whether you enjoy fine dining, hiking, visiting museums, or a more specific hobby- more than likely Meetup.com will have at least one group that interests you.

 Join a Gym